 General Practice Data for Planning and Research (GPDPR) – NHS Digital

 We are providing data to NHS Digital as part of the General Practice Data for Planning and Research data collection, so that patient data can be used to help improve everyone's health and care.
 NHS Digital is part of the NHS.
-Data sharing with NHS Digital will start on 1 July 2021.
+Data sharing with NHS Digital started on 1 July 2021.

 The NHS needs data about the patients it treats in order to plan and deliver its services and to ensure that care and treatment provided is safe and effective.
 The General Practice Data for Planning and Research data collection will help the NHS to improve health and care services for everyone by collecting patient data that can be used to do this.
 For example, patient data can help the NHS to: